1996 Oakfield tornado outbreak: Aftermath

 Following the tornado outbreak, Wisconsin Governor Tommy Thompson declared a state of emergency for Fond du Lac County, resulting in the deployment of the National Guard to aid victims and clear debris.
 In total, 47 of 320 homes were destroyed and 56 homes were heavily damaged, along with numerous businesses and churches.
 Damage estimates reached over US$40.4 million, marking the outbreak the costliest in state history.

-Despite the severity of the F5 tornado and the extensive destruction it caused, no fatalities were reported, and a total of 17 people were injured during the outbreak.
+Despite the severity of the F5 tornado and the extensive destruction it caused, no fatalities were reported in the F5 tornado, but during the F2 near Marysville, 1 fatality occured.
+Jonathan Horsch, 1, was possibly killed by the tornado.
+Another 17 people were injured during the outbreak.
 In the time that followed, the community of Oakfield received significant financial support from individuals and businesses in the form of donations and loans to aid in the rebuilding process.
 Much of the area's tree canopy and ecological landscape were devastated by the tornado, but through the concerted efforts of area residents and fundraising initiatives, over $102,000 was raised, and more than 1,400 trees were planted.

 The 25th anniversary of the tornado was observed on July 18, 2021, with a series of commemorative events being held, including a parade, an outdoor church service, village-wide open houses, and a display of photographs and first-hand accounts of the tornado at the Oakfield Public Library's story walk in Acorn Park.